-In a consular emergency, if you are unable to contact the Embassy, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you are unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305, or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

-Egypt, particularly Cairo, is subject to earthquakes.
+Egypt, particularly Cairo, experiences earthquakes.

 If a natural disaster occurs, follow the advice of local authorities.
 Information on natural disasters can be obtained from the